 Seven keys to online success

-Does your website work?
-And if it does, how do you know?
+Is your website working hard for your business?
+And if it is, how do you know?
 Whether you sell products or services — online or off — your website is probably a customer’s first interaction with your business.

 Unfortunately, the “If you build it, they will come” theory, no longer applies in the modern business world — Least of all online.
 It’s no longer possible to build a website that magically attracts profitable customers.